 The Government has also put forward plans to extend corporate criminal liability due to concerns that state enforcement agencies are not currently able to effectively prosecute businesses in relation to crimes such as fraud, false accounting and money laundering, and concerns that companies are not properly held to account for criminal dealings by members of their staff.

 What is clear from this is that financial crime is an extremely complex area of law.
 With years of experience in handing the most complex financial cases on behalf of our clients, we are best placed to advise you on regulatory issues, bring and defend claims on your behalf and conduct your defence in court where necessary.
 For individuals and businesses targeted in relation to their corporate financial dealings, the process can be a traumatic and disruptive one.
 As well as impacting upon the business itself, the stress of such an investigation will be felt by employees and family members as well.
-Wilford Smith’s Financial Crime Team is dedicated to providing a high level professional service that is tailored to your particular circumstances and needs, giving you pragmatic and easy to understand legal advice to help reassure you and those around you.
+Wilford Smith Solicitors’s Financial Crime Team is dedicated to providing a high level professional service that is tailored to your particular circumstances and needs, giving you pragmatic and easy to understand legal advice to help reassure you and those around you.

 How we represent our clients

-The legal specialists in criminal defence at Wilford Smith are experts in advising on all aspects of financial crime including corporate crime, fraud, regulatory and compliance, advising both directors and employees on issues such as bribery and corruption, insider trading, cartels, tax investigations, proceeds of crime and money laundering.
+The legal specialists in criminal defence at Wilford Smith Solicitors are experts in advising on all aspects of financial crime including corporate crime, fraud, regulatory and compliance, advising both directors and employees on issues such as bribery and corruption, insider trading, cartels, tax investigations, proceeds of crime and money laundering.
 We are able to provide representation for those attending interviews under caution or interviews under compulsion, provide guidance on managing risks to reputation resulting from regulatory investigations or prosecutions, and assisting companies who choose to make voluntary disclosures to regulatory bodies, referred to as self reporting.
-Wilford Smith’s Criminal Defence Solicitors, with expert knowledge and skills in representing clients in relation to financial crimes, take a ruthless approach to ensure the best possible outcome in any case.
+Wilford Smith Solicitors’s Criminal Defence Solicitors, with expert knowledge and skills in representing clients in relation to financial crimes, take a ruthless approach to ensure the best possible outcome in any case.

-Contact our Financial Crime Defence Lawyers, England and Wales
+Contact our Financial Crime Defence Lawyers Sheffield

 Our team of solicitors appears in court regularly, providing representation from the first hearing through to trial, dealing with a full range of cases involving accusations of financial criminal activity.
-Wilford Smith’s Criminal Defence Team takes pride in its reputation for unique representation, giving our clients a service that is exceptionally strategic and results driven, and is able to attract the highest calibre barristers to provide support when necessary.
+Wilford Smith Solicitors’s Criminal Defence Team takes pride in its reputation for unique representation, giving our clients a service that is exceptionally strategic and results driven, and is able to attract the highest calibre barristers to provide support when necessary.
 We know how distressing a criminal investigation can be and will ensure that you are given sympathetic, straightforward advice as part of our client focused and highly personal service.

 Contact our specialist Financial Crime Team today on 01709 828 044 to find out how we can help.